 A fourth student from the class of 2013 who lost her mentor, was given another one shortly after.
 Unfortunately, though, she still did not form a helpful relationship with her new mentor.

-“I went to my very first meeting, and [my mentor] was this woman who was pregnant and then the next meeting she wasn’t there.
+I went to my very first meeting, and [my mentor] was this woman who was pregnant and then the next meeting she wasn’t there.
 She just never came back.
 I don’t know, maybe she had her baby.
-So we were thrown in this group with this guy who texted us a couple times about the next deadlines, but we didn’t talk to him very much.”
+So we were thrown in this group with this guy who texted us a couple times about the next deadlines, but we didn’t talk to him very much.

 Meanwhile, four out of the six students who worked with consistent mentors while they were enrolled with Tennessee Promise or tnAchieves said they found their mentor helpful; yet the other two students felt they did not need substantial, if any, mentor involvement.
 One first-generation tnAchieves student from the class of 2014 discussed how he chose to stop communication with his mentor:

-“I just ignored him.
+I just ignored him.
 I mean he started talking to me and I emailed him back a couple times, but then he started talking about meeting up and talking about stuff and I just really didn’t want to.
-I just had a pretty good understanding of it, so once I got started, I didn’t need any help with it.”
+I just had a pretty good understanding of it, so once I got started, I didn’t need any help with it.

 A second-generation student from the class of 2016 explained that his mentor communicated with him, but the student only hoped to use his mentor for reminders: “I don’t want them to be too involved, but I would like that push.”